lukenew2/crypto_automation_system/README.md

 # Prerequisites

-You will need a AWS account with AWS CLI setup on your machine.
-To do this correctly follow the following video:
+* AWS account with AWS CLI setup on your machine.
+To do this correctly follow this video: (https://www.youtube.com/watch?v=CjKhQoYeR4Q)

-- https://www.youtube.com/watch?v=CjKhQoYeR4Q) (Note: you don’t have to spin up the EC2 instance)

 # Use Cases